fbpx

 How Big Maths works with the curriculum

 We believe that ‘the fundamentals of mathematics’ are better described as Basic Skills, or Numeracy, essentially those skills required to be confident about the maths we encounter in real-life.
-Teachers should focus on Basic Skills (CLIC) until they are confident that children can maintain pace with Age Related Expectations in Basic Skills!
+Teachers should focus on Basic Skills (CLIC) and the progress that children are making!

 Big Maths Logo